Blog

 The Morning After

-I wake up in my basement apartment, blinds cracked, sunlight slicing across the couch.
+I wake up in my basement apartment.
+The blinds are cracked, sunlight cutting across the couch like a blade.

 Maybe it’s the adrenaline.

-Or maybe it’s the peace of slipping into a character.
+Maybe it’s the peace of blending myself into a character.

-I hop in the Caddy and head to the deep west end of Louisville, where a friend runs a tire shop.
+I fire up the Caddy and head to Louisville’s deep West End, where a friend of mine runs a tire shop.

-The West End—liquor stores, Cash 'n Pawns, check cashing spots, and more used tire shops than you can count.
-Typical underserved section of any city.
+The West End is its own world: liquor stores, Cash ’n Pawns, check-cashing joints, and more used tire shops than you could count.
+A neighborhood stitched together by survival.

-“Can’t you see I’m trying to greet my brother?
+“Can’t you see I’m greeting my brother?
 Get the fuck outta my way.
-Damn, nigga.
-You’re always here, like a dog lookin' for a bone.
+Damn, nigga, you’re always here like a dog lookin’ for a bone.
 Bark like a dog.
 You want some money?
 Bark.”

 Long pause.